ORP Błyskawica: Modifications

-When Błyskawica and Grom arrived in the United Kingdom in September 1939, it was found that the ships, designed for operations in the sheltered Baltic, were top-heavy for operations in the rougher North Atlantic, so the ships were modified to reduce topweight.
+When Błyskawica and Grom arrived in the United Kingdom in September 1939, it was found that the ships, designed for operations in the sheltered Baltic, were top-heavy for operations in the rougher North Atlantic, so the ships were modified to lower the centre of gravity.
 A searchlight tower on top of the ship's bridge was removed, as was a deck house aft carrying a second searchlight, and the distinctive funnel cap.
 In addition, the aft set of torpedo tubes was removed to allow fitting of a 3 in anti-aircraft gun.
 In December 1941, Błyskawica was rearmed, with the 120 mm guns for which ammunition was not available replaced by four twin 4 in Mk XVI dual-purpose guns.
 The 13.2 mm machine guns were replaced by four Oerlikon 20 mm cannon and the second set of torpedo tubes were reinstated.